 On any trip to Peru, you will travel to Machu Picchu the Inca Citadel, which is located close to the Imperial city of Cusco.
-There are different ways to travel to Machu Picchu, for example the famous Machu Picchu hike which is a very popular way to reach the site, this involves a four day hike which is very strenuous, but the rewards are many and many prefer to hike.
+There are different ways to travel to Machu Picchu, for example, the famous Machu Picchu hike which is a very popular way to reach the site, this involves a four-day hike which is very strenuous, but the rewards are many and many prefer to hike.
 If you are not feeling like hiking for four days up and down the mountain, there is also the option of taking the train on an all-inclusive tour to Machu Picchu.

-There are many companies in Cusco offering day tours and you will need to do your research on who you choose, but there are many things you should look for and expect on you day tour to Machu Picchu.
+There are many companies in Cusco offering day tours and you will need to do your research on who you choose, but there are many things you should look for and expect on your day tour to Machu Picchu.
 The other option if you do not want an organized tour is to organize the journey yourself which will be cheaper but involves some work.

-Firstly, with a tour company for a Machu Picchu travel package these should include transfer from Cusco to the train station in Poroy (that is considered Cusco) or to Ollantaytambo station in the Sacred Valley.
+Firstly, with a tour company for a Machu Picchu travel package, these should include transfer from Cusco to the train station in Poroy (that is considered Cusco) or to Ollantaytambo station in the Sacred Valley.
 Train tickets to and from Aguas Calientes (which is the station below Machu Picchu), bus tickets from Aguas Calientes and return to the gate of Machu Picchu, entrance into Machu Picchu and a guide for at least 2 hours.
 Some companies will also include lunch, which if you do not require you will need to advise, and you will get a discount.
 This is the minimum at tour should include, if they do not include these services look for another company.

 If you want to organize the tour yourself then here are a few things to remember, there are many buses from Cusco to Ollantaytambo daily, it is a good idea to maybe stay in Ollantaytambo the night before your train leaves and arrive early to the station.
 There are three companies that sell train tickets, Peru Rail, which includes two different types of train depending on your budget, firstly the Expedition train a tourist train with big windows for a great view, then the Vistadome which has a glass ceiling and is more luxurious.
-Inca Rail has also two trains of different standard.
+Inca Rail has also two trains of different standards.
 If you are into luxury tours then the Belmond Hiram Bingham service which is the most expensive service where you will be pampered on your journey to Machu Picchu.
-All have offices in Cusco or you can buy the tickets on line.
+All have offices in Cusco or you can buy the tickets online.

-You now need a licenced guide to enter Machu Picchu; you are not allowed to enter alone.
+You now need a licensed guide to enter Machu Picchu; you are not allowed to enter alone.
 So many of the agencies will help you with finding a guide.
 It is a good idea to have all organized before you get to Cusco as when you arrive there may be no tickets available and you will miss out.